fullmetaltac/interview-notes/devops/git.md

 no changes added to commit (use "git add" and/or "git commit -a")
 ```
-We see that the `hello.rb` file has been modified, but hasn’t been staged yet.
+We see that the `hello.rb` file has been modified, but hasn't been staged yet.

 **Revert the changes in the working directory**

-Use the `checkout` command to checkout the repository’s version of the `hello.rb` file.
+Use the `checkout` command to checkout the repository's version of the `hello.rb` file.

 ```shell
 $ git checkout hello.rb